LIUBINfighter/LIUBINfighter/README.md

 ## Lab (R&D)
 - **OCR for AlphaTex**: Fine-tuning Visual Language Models for music notation recognition(OMR).
+- **MyGO agents**: Rewrite awesome ai agents in golang to make it run locally and faster!
+Paused(to learn and do research).

 <!--
 - [Open-DeepWiki-go](https://github.com/LIUBINfighter/Open-DeepWiki-go) (Under refactoring)